wcjson/wcjson/wcjson-document.3.md

 in the
 *values*
 array points to
-*strings*.
+*strings*
+after successfull completion.

 The
-*e\_nitems*
-member is set to the number of items needed in the *esc* array to create JSON escape sequences when serializing the document.
-The
-*mb\_nitems*
-member is set to the number of items needed in the *mbstrings* array to create multi byte strings.

-The
 **wcjsondocmbstrings**()
-function creates multi byte strings by converting all *string* members of all
+function creates multibyte strings by converting all *string* members of all
 *values*